Microelectronic Packaging Technology (UESTC) UESTC4031

 By the end of this course students will be able to:

-■ assess the requirements of specific packaging (electrical, thermal and mechanical);
+■ understand the properties of common packaging materials and technologies, and assess the appropriateness of these for specific packaging requirements (electrical, thermal and mechanical);

-■ analyse qualitatively and quantitatively the effectiveness of packaging technologies;
+■ evaluate qualitatively and quantitatively the effectiveness of different packaging technologies and challenges;

-■ summarize aspects of modern silicon die processing and die packaging associated with low- dielectrics, die thinning, and die interconnect;
+■ discuss the relationship between silicon die processing and die packaging, including the requirements associated with low- dielectrics, die thinning, and die interconnect;

-■ evaluate the benefits and restrictions of modern system-on-package technologies (SOC/SIP/SOP/WLP).
+■ apply and evaluate the benefits and restrictions associated with modern system-on-package technologies (such as SOC/SIP/SOP and WLP);

 Minimum Requirement for Award of Credits